-You will also have an easier time expressing yourself when you don’t have to chase multiple ideas during the drafting stage.
+You will also have an easier time expressing yourself when you don’t have to chase multiple ideas and fleeting thoughts during the drafting stage.

 In short, writing as a process isn’t an exercise exclusively for school students.
 It is laden with advantages that work for professional writers, content marketers, and bloggers alike.

 When you deeply consider the power of each stage of the 5-step writing process, you will begin to truly appreciate the five stages of writing.
 And this will energize and inspire you to write with excellence.